ViscousTests/website/content/docs/growing-own-food.md

 ### 1/5/2021

 Getting sprouts for Kale seeds as of yesterday!
 No activity for lettuce seeds yet.
 Put some in a ziploc bag with a paper towel to try getting activity that way.

+### 1/10/2021

+First roots penetrating the bottom of the net pots today.
+I filled the water tank ~4 gallons and added 4tsp of nutrients (MaxiGro 10-5-14) - TDS was 700 ppm.
+Fiddled with pH to get final value of around 6; this required adding ~1tsp of baking soda.
+Looking forward to fast growth - sprouts are still small (one leaf pair each).